 Ballerina Rose

-Ballerina is a lovely shrub rose with small pink and white flowers.
-It strikes really easily from cuttings - Ballerina roses grown on their own roots are strong and healthy.
+Ballerina is a lovely Hybrid Musk shrub rose with small pink and white flowers.
+It strikes really easily from cuttings - Ballerina roses grown on their own roots are reasonably strong and healthy, so this rose can be easily spread around the garden.

 Each flower is quite small.